pyotrli/whatsapp_chat_analyser/README.md

 - emoji count
 - date and time

-run whatsapp_top10_words_and_emojis.py script and it will produce one .csv file person to include:
+run whatsapp_top10_words_and_emojis.py script and it will produce one .csv file per person to include:
-- top 10 emojis by frequency
+- top 10 emojis by useage frequency
-- top 10 words by frequency
+- top 10 words by useage frequency

 # notes